pip-services/pip-services-docs/content/en/golang/commons/refer/_index.md

 During deployment the dependency locator can be changed.

 #### [Descriptor](descriptor)
-Locator type that most often used in PipServices toolkit.
+Locator type that is most often used in the PipServices toolkit.
 It locates components using several fields:
 - Group: a package or just named group of components like "pip-services"
 - Type: logical component type that defines it's contract like "persistence"